 Definition of rush

-We'll talk about rush when, on several hands, you have very good hands.
-Imagine that in rush hands, you have 2 times AA preflop, 1 time KK preflop, that you hit a flop 7-7-8 with 78 in hand and that you hit a flop 9-A-9 with A9 in hand.
-You will probably win all the pots and then it will be said that you are on a rush.
+We'll call it a rush when, over several hands, you have very good hands.
+Imagine that in 10 hands you have 2 AA preflop, 1 KK preflop, hit a 7-7-8 flop with 78 in hand and hit a 9-A-9 flop with A9 in hand.
+You'll probably win all the pots and we'll say you're on a rush.
 A rush is doubly profitable.
-Why double?
-On the one hand, you have great hands so you'll be favorites to win the jackpot.
-Two, because if your opponents see you playing almost all hands in a row, after a few hands they will think you are overreacting or in a tilt.
-So they'll start with you caller light.
+Why double up?
+One, you have great hands so you'll be favored to win the pots.
+Two, because if your opponents see you playing almost every hand in succession, after a few hands they'll think you're exaggerating or tilted.
+So they'll start calling you light.

-The rush of cards when no one sees your cards
+The card rush when no one sees your cards

-Sometimes you will be in a rush of cards and no one will see your cards.
-For example, you go in an 4 bet preflop and your opponent goes down.
-Then you bet flop in another pot and your opponent folds again.
-If this is the case, since no one has seen your cards, players might start to suspect you are bluffing.
-If you are still in a rush the next hands, feel free to go to overbet with your very strong hands; your flop folding will be greatly reduced.
+Sometimes you will be in a card rush and no one will see your cards.
+For example, you go for a 4 bet preflop and your opponent folds.
+Then you flop a bet in another pot and your opponent folds again.
+If this is the case, since no one has seen your cards, players may start to suspect you of bluffing.
+If you are still in a rush the next few hands, don't hesitate to overbet with your very strong hands; your folding equity will be greatly reduced.